mattlucht/pension_guidance/content/pension_pot_value.md

 description: How to find out how much money you have in your pension pot, and how many pension pots you’ve paid into.
 ---

-# Check how much is in your pension pot
+# Check how much is in your pot

 If you’re unsure how much you’ve got in your whole pension pot, or how many pots you’ve paid into, there are different ways to find out.

 You can:

 - look at your pension statement - your provider should send you this once a year
 - online - many providers let you track your pension on their website
 - look at your ‘wake-up’ pack - you get this from your pension provider between 4 and 6 months before your agreed pension age (‘selected retirement age’) which is usually between 60 and 65
 - contact your pension provider(s)